top of page

 Those who are enmeshed with this world or who are seeking to maintain their position or prestige in it, will find it challenging to follow a humble savior who calls for people to simply come to Him.

-But Jesus is the Word of God who humbled Himself to become flesh.
+But Jesus is the Word of God, who humbled Himself to become flesh.
 He “tabernacled” among us, taking on a “tent” of flesh like ours and living in this world as we do.
 As a citizen of heaven and the Son of God, He sojourned in this world until this world put Him to death on a cross.
-But God raised Him from the dead and gave Him a new “tent,” an eternal, imperishable, resurrection body and in that body, He is now seated at the right hand of God awaiting the time that all His enemies are made a footstool under His feet.
+But God raised Him from the dead and gave Him a new “tent,” an eternal, imperishable, resurrection body.
+In that body, Jesus is now seated at the right hand of God awaiting the time that all His enemies are made a footstool under His feet in the great and final conflict between God and all who rebel against His authority.
+Though all nations will gather together against the Lord and His people, He will be victorious and will share the spoils with the faithful.

 At that time, there will be another Feast of Tabernacles.
 Many more, actually.
 In the world to come, we will gather from all nations year after year to celebrate the Feast of Tabernacles.
 With great rejoicing, we will remember how God delivered us out of slavery to this world and conquered the evil one, burying our sins in the depths of the sea.
 As we celebrate this Feast, we will reminded of the “wilderness” of dwelling here in this world, receiving God’s faithful provision for our every need, being disciplined in His ways as His children, and being led by the fire of His Spirit dwelling within us.